The requirement for ‘riding establishments’ to hold a licence

-Where a person wishes to “keep a riding establishment” he must, in accordance with the Riding Establishments Act 1964, obtain a licence from his local authority.
+Under the Riding Establishments Act 1964 (REA 1964), where a person wishes to ‘keep a riding establishment’ he must obtain a licence from his local authority.

 A riding establishment is a business which keeps horses either for letting out on hire for riding and/or which provides riding lessons in return for payment.

 Do the regulations apply to all types of horses?

 The regulations apply to mares, geldings, ponies, foals, colts, fillies, stallions, mules, asses, and jennets.

 Are there any exemptions to the requirement to hold a licence?